#BuffySlays20: Sarah Michelle Gellar Pens Touching Show Anniversary Tribute

 “Welcome to the Hellmouth,” the two-part opener of Buffy’s seven-year long TV story, originally aired on March 10, 1997, and ushered in a new starting point of the titular demon hunter that mostly erased the image many had of the more lighthearted version of the from the 1992 movie of the same name.

-Director Joss Whedon, who penned both the original Buffy film script and several of the 144 episodes that make up the entirety of the series, would go on to replace actress Kristy Swanson, who portrayed the likable yet somewhat vapid Buffy Anne Summers in the big screen version, with former All My Children star Sarah Michelle Gellar for the TV transformation, while also hiring on a bevy of new faces, including actors Anthony Stewart Head (Giles), Nicholas Brendon (Xander) and Riff Regan as the nerdy but lovable Willow Rosenberg (actress Alyson Hannigan took over the role afterwards), to assist Buffy on her occasionally life threatening, save-the-world-from-evil adventures.
+Director Joss Whedon, who penned both the original Buffy film script and several of the 144 episodes that make up the entirety of the series, would go on to replace actress Kristy Swanson, who portrayed the likable yet somewhat vapid Buffy Anne Summers in the big screen version, with former All My Children star Sarah Michelle Gellar for the TV transformation, while also hiring on a bevy of new faces, including actors Anthony Stewart Head (Giles), Nicholas Brendon (Xander), and Riff Regan as the nerdy but lovable Willow Rosenberg (actress Alyson Hannigan took over the role afterwards), to assist Buffy on her occasionally life-threatening, save-the-world-from-evil adventures.

 And the rest, as a direct Buffy quote-turned-book title explains, as Amazon currently sells, was history.

-Taking to her Instagram on Friday to share her thoughts on the monumental history-making anniversary of Buffy, Gellar, now 39 and still happily married to her Scooby-Doo and I Know What You Did Last Summer fellow acting sweetheart, Freddie Prinze, Jr., the mother of two couldn’t help but to gush on the spectacular ride that she and her fellow Buffy stars traversed through while filming the show.
+Taking to her Instagram on Friday to share her thoughts on the monumental history-making anniversary of Buffy, Gellar, now 39 and still happily married to her Scooby-Doo and I Know What You Did Last Summer fellow acting sweetheart Freddie Prinze, Jr., the mother of two couldn’t help but to gush on the spectacular ride that she and her fellow Buffy stars traversed through while filming the show.

 “20 years ago today, I had the greatest privilege to bring Buffy to your TV screens for the first time,” she shared.